 Section 1.
-Pursuant to requirements of KRS 311.680, the written plan developed by each certified acupuncturist shall include the following information:
+The written plan developed by each licensed acupuncturist shall include the following information:

 (a) The acupuncturist shall identify the protocol to be used to determine whether a potential patient suffers from one of the potentially serious disorders or conditions listed in KRS 311.680(3), and to determine the identity of the physician treating the patient for the disorder or condition.